lopis/mars/readme.md

 - You might need to decide to let some people out to save your residents...

 There's a chat function to communicate with other people online.

+## Link to the game

+https://mars-planet-b.herokuapp.com/ (heroku takes a moment to warm up the first time)

 ## Development